The Best North Goa Itinerary

 Goa Itinerary Day 3: Monday – Explore Inland Goa

-The daily cost to hire a car with a driver should be around 2000 rupees.
+The daily cost to hire a car with a driver should be around 2000 rupees or you could take a tour.
 This is a pretty full on day, if you have more time in Goa you could split this over 2 days if you want to explore at a slower pace.
+This great value Waterfall, Plantation and Old Goa tour takes you on a jeep safari through Mollen National Park to Dudhsagar Waterfall, visits a luscious spice plantation, the churches of Old Goa and includes a traditional Goan lunch.
+See full details here.

 Eat: Most of the Spice Plantations include a Goan buffet lunch in the entrance price or Panjim has some great restaurants, Try Mum’s Kitchen – famous for Goan food or popular Hotel Venite.

-Nightlife: You’ll probably be pretty tired so maybe try Blue Tao or The Spirit of Anjuna for a relaxed meal with some live music/ jam session to wind down after your day exploring.
+Nightlife: You’ll probably be pretty tired so maybe just have a relaxed meal with some live music/ jam session to wind down after your day exploring.
+Or, if you still want to party how about a party on a boat!

 Goa Itinerary Day 4: Tuesday – Beaches, Beaches and More Beaches